Alfred W. T. Lo

 Biography

-Trained as an applied linguist, Alfred’s research centres on sociolinguistics and linguistics-in-education, with particular emphasis on Global Englishes, translanguaging and transcultural communication, Content and Language Integrated Learning, and self-regulated learning.
-His work has been published in international peer-reviewed journals, including International Journal of Bilingual Education and Bilingualism, Language and Education, System and ELT Journal, as well as with publishers including Bloomsbury Academic and Springer Nature.
-He is also the co-author of Fandom Language Learning (Bloomsbury, 2025 with Jieun Kiaer), the first comprehensive book-length exploration of the relationship between fandom and language learning in digital contexts.
+His work has appeared in System, International Journal of Bilingual Education and Bilingualism, Language and Education, and ELT Journal, as well as with Bloomsbury Academic and Springer Nature.
+He is the co-author of Fandom Language Learning (Bloomsbury, 2025, with Jieun Kiaer), which introduces the first comprehensive book-length study of the relationship between fandom and language learning across digital, instructed, and formal contexts.

 Educational Background

-2022 MSc Applied Linguistics and Second Language Acquisition (Distinction), University of Oxford
+• M.Sc.
+Applied Linguistics and Second Language Acquisition (Distinction), University of Oxford (2021)

-2021 BA Language Studies and BEd English Language (1st Hons, valedictorian), the Education University of Hong Kong
+• B.A.
+Language Studies and B.Ed.
+English Language (1st Hons), The Education University of Hong Kong (2016)

 Qualifications